10 Essential Self-Care Tips

 For decades, Americans have been conditioned to outsource their health to a conventional medical approach of symptom management through prescription drugs and surgery—now, to masks, social distancing and vaccines, as well.

 But the root causes are never addressed.
-As a nation, we suffer from an epidemic of food- and lifestyle-related chronic diseases, including: obesity, Type 2 diabetes, cardiovascular, liver and kidney diseases, some types of cancer, and Alzheimer’s disease (experts classify Alzheimer’s as Type 3 diabetes since this type of dementia is triggered by insulin resistance and insulin-like growth factor, specific to the brain).1, 2
+As a nation, we suffer from an epidemic of food- and lifestyle-related chronic diseases, including: obesity, Type 2 diabetes, cardiovascular, liver and kidney diseases, some types of cancer, and Alzheimer’s disease, which experts classify as Type 3 diabetes since this type of dementia is triggered by insulin resistance and insulin-like growth factor, specific to the brain (1, 2).

 According to the CDC, the 4 main risk factors that cause preventable chronic diseases include: